Kannely/hackathon2021/README.md

 cd squelette
 python manage.py runserver
 ```

+To check if the server is working, follow the instructions in **Utilisation**.

 When you are done, you can leave the virtual environment with the command:
 ```